solidusio/solidus_starter_frontend/README.md

 # Solidus Starter Frontend
 [![Gem Version](https://badge.fury.io/rb/solidus_starter_frontend.svg)](https://badge.fury.io/rb/solidus_starter_frontend) [![CircleCI](https://circleci.com/gh/nebulab/solidus_starter_frontend.svg?style=shield)](https://circleci.com/gh/nebulab/solidus_starter_frontend)

-`solidus_starter_frontend` is a new starter store for [Solidus][solidus].
-This extension aims to deliver a modern, minimal, semantic, and easy to extend frontend codebase for a more efficient bootstrapping experience.
+`solidus_starter_frontend` is a new starter storefront for [Solidus][solidus].

+This project aims to deliver a modern, minimal, semantic, and easy to extend codebase for a more efficient bootstrapping experience.

-**DISCLAIMER**: some Solidus extensions (the ones that depend on Solidus Frontend) will not work with our component because they rely on defacing some views that don't exist here.
+**DISCLAIMER**: some Solidus extensions (the ones that depend on Solidus Frontend) will not work with this project because they rely on defacing some views items that don't exist here.

 ## Objectives
 We aim to deliver: